 Their activity level is generally the same, and they live about as long as a Shepherd.

-Like the German Shepherd, they can be aloof, but it is part of their demeanor as the ultimate protector.
+They can be aloof like the German Shepherd, but it is part of their demeanor as the ultimate protector.
 They tend to be a little bigger than a Shepherd and much stockier, but unfortunately, they don’t live as long.

 Like the Shepherd, they do well with children, but early socialization is a must.
 When it comes to other dogs, it is best to avoid interaction unless they are well supervised.
 They do not require as much grooming as the German Shepherd and may shed a bit less as well.